neoito-hub/learningHub/content/ui-mastery/12-workshop-practice-3.md

 * Use material icons or font awesome icons.
 * Images, CSS, JS should be compressed.
 * Don't use inline CSS.
-* Menus and Our services section should have hover effect.
+* Menus, services, portfolio sections should have hover effect.
 * Use slick https://kenwheeler.github.io/slick/ for carousel.

 ## Check the performance Audit